aaronparker/aaronparker.github.io/_drafts/signing-git-commits-for-sweet-verified-badges6273-revision-v1-Signing-Git-Commits-for-Sweet-Verified-Badges.md

   1. Create a new key pair using the same email address used when committing code to your git repository and also used to sign into GitHub
   2. Ensure you use a strong password to protect the key.
 I manage passwords in 1Password making it simple to create and store keys.
 It's a 39 random character string which means relying on copy and paste of course
   3. I've also exported my public and private key to store in my 1Password vault as backup and a way to copy the key into a Windows VM
-  4. Finally I've uploaded my public key to the key server with the &#8216;Send Public Key to the Key Server' option.
+  4. Finally I've uploaded my public key to the key server with the 'Send Public Key to the Key Server' option.
 Some [GPG nerd would know what exactly that does](https://sks-keyservers.net/overview-of-pools.php), but I don't believe it actually required for signing commits and pushing to GitHub, because we need to update the public key to GtiHub anyway.

 [<img src="https://stealthpuppy.com/wp-content/uploads/2019/03/GPG-Key-1024x645.png" alt="GPG key view in the GPG Keychain and Signing Git Commits" class="wp-image-6277" srcset="https://stealthpuppy.com/wp-content/uploads/2019/03/GPG-Key-1024x645.png 1024w, https://stealthpuppy.com/wp-content/uploads/2019/03/GPG-Key-150x94.png 150w, https://stealthpuppy.com/wp-content/uploads/2019/03/GPG-Key-300x189.png 300w, https://stealthpuppy.com/wp-content/uploads/2019/03/GPG-Key-768x483.png 768w" sizes="(max-width: 1024px) 100vw, 1024px" />](https://stealthpuppy.com/wp-content/uploads/2019/03/GPG-Key.png)<figcaption>GPG key view in the GPG Keychain</figcaption>